 Note: This accommodation is not appropriate for all classes, especially those where a lot of personal information is shared.
 In this case, discuss the accommodations you will be using with the instructor, and consider specifically what you need to have recorded.
 Some instructors will allow recording of lectures, if the recorder is turned off when requested, for example when someone is about to share something private that they would prefer not be recorded.

-Service Providers are Disability Resources staff who function in-class as sign language interpreters, readers, notetakers, scribes or aides for lecture or lab classes.
+Service Providers are Center for Accessible Resources staff who function in-class as sign language interpreters, readers, notetakers, scribes or aides for lecture or lab classes.
 A Service Provider may be scheduled to be in class full-time or part-time as needed.

 In-Class Aides may be provided for eligible students, attending class to assist with academic-related tasks.
 Duties may include: describing visual material presented in class, assisting with classroom activities or in-class assignments; setting up materials and doing the "hands-on" work in labs.